 Only the pedal box, steering wheel and top of the steering column are carried over from the old Atom 3.5; the rest of the car is completely new.
 The engine is still a Honda unit – a relationship the firm cherishes – but it’s now the feisty turbocharged 2-litre from the latest Civic Type R. Switching from supercharging to that sometimes demonised form of forced induction brings a little unease in a car as ostensibly pure as an Atom, but with the benefit of a new MBE ECU the motor is good for not only 320bhp but also 310lb ft of torque, the latter potentially bringing a whole new dimension to the car’s performance.

 The familiar exoskeleton tubes are now larger in diameter, increasing chassis rigidity, and the revised suspension features anti-dive and anti-squat geometry, allowing a slightly softer spring rate from the new, Bilstein-damped suspension.
 The seats are now individual items, mounted in a wider cockpit, and while the track measurements are the same, the car is longer, mainly due to the engine installation.
 A small increase of around 45kg takes weight to a claimed 595kg at the kerb.
-Ariel’s development car is running optional carbonfibre wheels and AP Racing brakes, while the firm is now partnered with Avon, so the 4 is shod with a ZZR tyre in sizes 195/50 R16 front and 255/40 R17 rear.
-This is the first Ariel to have seen the inside of a wind tunnel, and it’s also the first Atom to be entirely represented in CAD.
+Ariel’s development car is running optional carbonfibre wheels and AP Racing brakes, the latter specified by over half of the Atom 4's customers.
+Ariel is also is now partnered with tyre manufacturer Avon, so the 4 is shod with a ZZR tyre in sizes 195/50 R16 front and 255/40 R17 rear.
+This is the first Atom to have seen the inside of a wind tunnel, and it’s also the first to be entirely represented in CAD.

 Ariel director Tom Siebert shows me the controls on the new dashboard, its hi-res tablet-like screen and brightly hued switchgear looking more like something from an LMP1 car.
 It’s classic Ariel – simple, but brilliantly executed.
 There’s an adjustable boost button, which turns through three settings.
 ‘Level one and you’d let your nan drive it.
 It’s around 200bhp.
 Really tame.
 It’s like a “wet” setting,’ says Siebert.
 ‘Level two is about as fast as the old supercharged car – around 260bhp.
 And setting three [the full 320bhp] is hold-on-tight.
 I would start on three – you won’t want to drive it around in the lower power modes.’